YagoLopez/f7-angular-components-and-ui.router/README.md

 This project integrates [Framework7](http://framework7.io) with [AngularJS 1.5.+ components]() and [Angular UI-Router](https://angular-ui.github.io/ui-router/site/#/api/ui.router).
 It serves as a base project to create hybrid applications for mobile/desktop environments.

+# Architecture

 - Components are placed in `/app/components` folder
-- App configuration and other Angular files are located in the `/app` folder
+- App configuration and other Angular files are located in the `/app/js` folder
-- Each componet has associated an Angular **.html** template and a Javascript **.js** file where the controller logic resides
-- For example, there is a **f7Accordion** component defined in `/app/components/f7Accordion/`.
+- Each componet has associated an Angular **.html** template and a Javascript **.js** file where the controller logic resides.
+For example, there is a **f7Accordion** component defined in `/app/components/f7Accordion/`.
 You can use this component in any view (html file) using this custom tag:`<f7-accordion></f7-accordion>`.
 You can also adapt the behavior and look to your needs modifing the files: `/app/components/f7Accordion/f7Accordion.js` and `/app/components/f7Accordion/f7Accordion.html`
 - Each subcomponent included in other component are placed in a subdirectory except when the subcomponent is used in several places.
 This is for component reusability.
-For example, **f7SpeedDial** is only used in **f7PopupDetalle** component, so it will be placed in `/components/f7Popup/f7SpeedDial` but **f7PopoverShare** is used in the **pagHome** and in **f7PopupDetalle** so it is placed in `/app/components/`
+For example, **f7SpeedDial** is only used in **f7PopupDetalle** component, so it will be placed in `/components/f7Popup/f7SpeedDial` .
+However **f7PopoverShare** is used in **pagHome** and **f7PopupDetalle** so it is placed in `/app/components/`
 - The html layout has responsive design using media queries.
 It adapts to phone/tablet/desktop screens when is possible
-- Components allow to define CSS styles in the html template for encapsulation
+- Component CSS styles are defined in the html template for easy encapsulation.
+Be careful with CSS selectors and names to only apply the styles to the component.
-- The project uses *AngularJS UI-Router* and *ui-views*, not Framework7 router.
+- The project uses *AngularJS UI-Router* and *UI-views*, not Framework7 router.
 The F7 router is disabled.
 - There is no need to use `<div class="views"></div>` from F7 because it is used `<ui-view></ui-view>` in its place
 - This template project uses a modified version of Framework 7 material CSS styles.
 Some animations and effects are omited for performance reasons.
 (For example, ripple effect)